davide2894/sicp-solutions/1-7_part-one.md

 6. Implement an altenative good-enough? procedure that:
   - watches how guess changes from one iteration to another
-  - stops to watch when this change is a very small fraction fo the guess
+  - stops to watch when this change is a very small fraction of the guess

 # Answers
 0. A mathematical square root is a function of x such that y >= 0 and square of y = x